erizov/Professor/semester_13/lecture_89_defi/liquidity_pools/univer.en.md

 ## Algorithm Definition

-Liquidity Pools is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Liquidity Pools is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Liquidity Pools is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Liquidity Pools works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science